Early Fortune Cucumber

-(aka Special Dark Green) Introduced around 1910 by the Jerome B. Rice Seed Company of Cambridge, New York.
-Originated with George Starr of Royal Oak, Michigan, who discovered it in a crop of Davis Perfect (now extinct).
+Also known as Special Dark Green, this variety was introduced around 1910 by the Jerome B. Rice Seed Company of Cambridge, New York.
+It originated with George Starr of Royal Oak, Michigan, who discovered it in a crop of Davis Perfect (now extinct).
 Fruits measure 8" long.
 55-60 days. ±1,100 seeds/oz.

 Seeds to Hill: 6-8 Seeds